Lal Bagh: History

 In 1855, Hugh Cleghorn, was appointed as a botanical advisor to the Commissioner of Mysore.
 Cleghorn and Jaffrey, superintendent of the Madras Agri-Horticultural Society looked at various sites for a horticultural garden and found that Lalbagh suited their purpose despite being located at a distance from the Cantonment, the British centre of the city.
 He suggested that a European Superintendent be appointed with control under the Chief Commissioner.
 Cleghorn was against the use of Lalbagh for commercial enterprise and instead suggested that it should aim to improve the use of indigenous plants, aid in introducing useful exotic species and help in the exchange of plant and seed materials with other gardens at Madras, Calcutta and Ooty.
 Under Cubbon's orders, Lalbagh was made into the Government Botanical Garden in August 1856 and a professional horticulturist was sought from Kew.
-William New was recommended and he arrived at Bangalore on 10 April 1858.
+William New was recommended and he arrived at Bengaluru on 10 April 1858.
 New's contract ended in 1863-64 and he was replaced by Allan Adamson Black who worked at the Kew Herbarium.